grulyanov/Graphene-Clusterization/README.md

 - `Sequential RANSAC` &mdash; a method for searching for multiple linear correlations within the clusters
 - `Spectral clustering tuning` &mdash; an attempt to optimize the method to improve the clustering quality
 - `Plotly dashboard` &mdash; additional script for visualisation by `plotly`
+- 'Kamlet-Taft correlations' &mdash; analysis of infuence on sorption by Kamlet-Taft parameters
+- 'DN correlations' &mdash; analysis of infuence on sorption by Gutmann donor number parameters

 ## Conclusions